sde-project/news-layers/README.md

 {
     "title": "news title",
     "content": "link to the news",
-    "publishedAt": "date in which the news was published" }
+    "publishedAt": "date in which the news was published", "source": "API source"
+}
 ```

+### Business Logic Layer
+News is retrieved from the Adapter Service Layer and filtered based on pre-defined rules.
+Two routes are exposed:
+- `/api/last`: get latest news from crypto niche news providers;
+- `/api/search`: search for specific news based on the time frame and the currency.

+The API documentation can be found [here]()